This often includes support for videos, text, PDF, Downloadables, audio files, quizzes, live workshops, and progress reports.

 - Allows for free courses.

 LifterLMS is a learning management system plug-in.
-It integrates directly with your wordpress site.
-It has an engaged community and responsive founder.
+It integrates directly with your WordPress site.
+It has an engaged community and a responsive founder.
 I know him personally and can tell how much care he puts into the product.

 Overall it is a very solid and flexible course management tool.
 Not as easy to set up as some of the previous options.

 - The basic option supports one WordPress site.

 - There are numerous add-ons but some require extra payment or a higher level.

 - Integrates with a lot of forms.

 - Allows for discussion areas, certificates dripped content, and basic quizzes.

 - Can export student data and bulk enroll students?

 Teachable is the most popular platform that helps host the courses.
 Unfortunately in this case popularity does not equal best.